 Transcription requirement: it is strongly recommended that faculty script lectures prior to recording.
 If this is not possible, the department should pay for transcription in order to comply with guidelines for accessibility.
 For more information about accessibility in online courses, see accessibility.umn.edu and ask your instructional designer more about how to implement the six core skills in your courses.

 ELS provides production services for screen capture using Camtasia Studio or Captivate.

 - Short screen captures with panning, zooming, and highlighting

 Transcription requirement also applies to multimedia development.

-Beginning with the SPH Moodle Template, instructional designers build the Moodle site for the course.
+Beginning with the SPH Canvas Template, which is available in Canvas Commons, instructional designers build the Canvas site for the course.
 The result of this process is a completed course site.

 - Externally-produced resources (PDFs, multimedia, lectures, documents) loaded into course site